Amaim Warrior at the Borderline: Original net animation

-An original net animation spinoff series titled Amaim Warrior at the Borderline: UltraSteel Ogre-Gear (境界戦機 極鋼ノ装鬼, Kyōkai Senki Kyokkō no Sōki) is also produced by Sunrise Beyond and will premiere in Bandai Spirits' YouTube Channel on April 10, 2023.
-Masami Obari will direct the series alongside returning staff from the previous anime handling the writing (Noboru Kimura), music (Rasmus Faber) and mecha designs (Ippei Gyōbu, Kanetake Ebikawa, and Takayuki Yanase).
+An original net animation spinoff series titled Amaim Warrior at the Borderline: UltraSteel Ogre-Gear (境界戦機 極鋼ノ装鬼, Kyōkai Senki Kyokkō no Sōki) is also produced by Sunrise Beyond and premiered on Bandai Spirits' YouTube Channel on April 10, 2023.
+Masami Obari directed the series alongside returning staff from the previous anime handling the writing (Noboru Kimura), music (Rasmus Faber) and mecha designs (Ippei Gyōbu, Kanetake Ebikawa, and Takayuki Yanase).

 The opening theme is "Yobukoeganaruhougakue" by Organic Call.
 The ending theme is "I'll Be There" by Linkl Planet.

 Reception

 Anime News Network felt the main protagonist was generally unoriginal and uninspired.
 They were also critical of the story, calling its political aspects poorly-executed.
 In their review, Anime Feminist felt that the anime contains content of nationalism and anti-immigration ideas.
 They felt the introduction part of the anime's first episode can be summarized as "we let foreigners in and they outbred us, and now the True Japanese People are being subjugated by the foreign powers they heralded".